 The pros and cons of a passive audio grade grounding box

-The challenge is that passive grounding boxes could only alleviate voltage change.
+The problem is that passive grounding boxes cannot even alleviate voltage changes.
 They are not able to provide near ground reference voltage.
-Hence, it is not able to quickly stabilize the fluctuating potential difference between the A/V equipment.
+Hence, they are not able to quickly stabilize the fluctuating potential difference between the A/V equipment.
 To use an analogy, imagine floating ships on the ocean, the sea is the ground voltage but it can never be truly stable.
-Telos' active grounding solution differs since each component in the system is given a 'reference' ground voltage, similar to how a master clock works to reference all components to one highly accurate, stable clock.
+Telos' active grounding solution differs, since each component in the system is given a 'reference' ground voltage, similar to how a master clock works to reference all components to one highly accurate, stable clock.

 Telos Grounding Noise Reducer "active ground box"

 To overcome the above limitations, Telos brings new meaning to grounding implementation.
 This has proven to be the most elegant way for any A/V setup.

 Their R&D team analyzes audio equipment from a unique perspective.
 Every piece of A/V equipment uses a power supply in order to operate at the correct, safe DC voltage.
 Hence, a power supply is said to have the primary side and secondary side.
 The primary side is from the power receptacle, all the way to the input of the power supply.
 The secondary side is from the output of the power supply to the circuit board.
 The A/V circuitry remains within the secondary side.

 The Telos technical design team installed a CPU (micro processor) within the GNR to calculate and generate a high precision ground reference voltage.
 Grounding is achieved by connecting the audio equipment to the binding posts of the GNR that carries the ground reference voltage.
 By doing so, the Grounding Noise Reducer is able to truly correct the ground reference point for the equipment chassis, audio circuitry and the ground connection.